Last Quarter on

 Moon before descending node

-10 days after ascending node on 6 January 2096 at 23:04 in ♊ Gemini.
-The Moon is located north of the ecliptic over the following 3 days, until the lunar orbit crosses from North to South in descending node on 21 January 2096 at 00:01 in ♐ Sagittarius.
+10 days after ascending node on 6 January 2096 at 23:04 in ♊ Gemini the Moon is positioned north of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from North to South in descending node on 21 January 2096 at 00:01 in ♐ Sagittarius.

 Moon before southern standstill

-8 days since the previous standstill on 9 January 2096 at 02:58 in ♋ Cancer when the Moon has reached North declination of ∠25.638°, the lunar orbit is extending southward over the next 5 days to face maximum declination of ∠-25.665° at the point of next southern standstill on 23 January 2096 at 11:33 in ♑ Capricorn.
+8 days since the last northern standstill on 9 January 2096 at 02:58 in ♋ Cancer when the Moon has reached North declination of ∠25.638° the lunar orbit is extending southward over the next 5 days to face maximum declination of ∠-25.665° at the point of next southern standstill on 23 January 2096 at 11:33 in ♑ Capricorn.

 Syzygy in 7 days